vruusmann/openscoring.io/_posts/2022-04-12-onehot_encoding_sklearn_xgboost_pipeline.md

 XGBoost C++ algorithms operate with a specialized `xgboost::DMatrix` data structure only.

-In Python environment, the training data exists in Python-specifc data structures such as Numpy arrays or Pandas' data frames.
+In Python environment, the training data exists in Python-specifc data structures such as Pandas' data frames or Numpy arrays.
 When the Python Learning API layer passes data to the XGBoost API layer, then Python data structures get left behind into the Python environment, and a new and detached `xgboost::DMatrix` object is created in the C++ environment.

 Typical data flow: